turingschool/backend-curriculum-site/module4/lessons/npm_and_webpack.md

     touch webpack.config.js .babelrc
     ```

-3. Paste the following code into the `.babelrc` file:
+3. Paste the following code into the `.babelrc` file. `preset-env` is a smart preset that allows us to use the latest JavaScript without needing to micromanage syntax and browser polyfills.

     ```js
     {